billbuchanan/csn09112/coursework/README.md

 ## Marking schedule

 The coursework should be submitted via Turnitin (submit.ac.uk), in a PDF format, if possible.
-The hand-in date is 11:55pm on 19 Decemember 2022.
+The hand-in date is 11:55pm on 12 May 2023.
 It will be marked as follows:

 ### Research [20 marks]